 2. Disappearing on the job

 Companies with large offices and even recreational areas for employees are more likely to encounter this issue than other workplaces.
 Since the COVID-19 pandemic, many companies have been working remotely.
-Remote work offers many different distractions to employees, from chores and errands to leisure activities.
+Remote work offers employees many distractions, from chores and errands to leisure activities.

 Your employees should be encouraged to take a break.
 It’s great for their mental health and productivity.
-In a lot of cases, you’re also legally required to give your employees paid breaks during their shifts.
+In many cases, you’re also legally required to give your employees paid breaks during their shifts.

 There are two things you should consider about this type of time theft:

-- How much are employees actually working while they’re on-site?
-You could be paying for hours’ worth of work each day that never gets done.
+- How much are employees working while they’re on-site?
+You could pay for hours’ worth of work each day that never gets done.

 - What is the cost of workers using work-related equipment for personal purposes?
 Employers pay for resources like ink and paper, internet access, and utilities.
 Non-business use of workplace property can result in extra expenses.